Saif al-Islam Gaddafi: Russian ties

-In May 2019, two Russians affiliated with Yevgeny Prigozhin and the Wagner Group, Maxim Shugaley and Samer Hasan Ali Sueyfan, were arrested in Tripoli for conspiring with Saif al-Islam.
+In May 2019, two Russians affiliated with Yevgeny Prigozhin and the Wagner Group, Maxim Shugaley and Samer Hasan Ali Sueyfan, were arrested in Tripoli for conspiring with Gaddafi.
 They were released in December 2020.

-In September 2020, Corriere della Sera reported that a Russian airplane took Saif al-Islam from Zintan to Moscow to hold secret meetings.
-In June 2021, Mahmoud Refaat claimed that Saif had secretly visited Damascus to meet with senior figures of the Bashar al-Assad regime.
+In September 2020, Corriere della Sera reported that a Russian airplane took Gaddafi from Zintan to Moscow to hold secret meetings.
+In June 2021, Mahmoud Refaat claimed that Gaddafi had secretly visited Damascus to meet with senior figures of the Bashar al-Assad regime.
 The secret meeting was brokered by Russia.
-On 12 August 2021, prosecutors in Tripoli issued an arrest warrant for Saif over suspected links to the Wagner Group.
+On 12 August 2021, prosecutors in Tripoli issued an arrest warrant for Gaddafi over suspected links to the Wagner Group.

-In March 2023, Al-Jazeera revealed the testimonies of Wagner operative Maxim Shugaley, who alleged that Saif had given Russia incriminating evidence that implicated prominent politicians in France, the US, and Ukraine.
+In March 2023, Al-Jazeera revealed the testimonies of Wagner operative Maxim Shugaley, who alleged that Gaddafi had given Russia incriminating evidence that implicated prominent politicians in France, the US, and Ukraine.
 Most notably, the President of France, Emmanuel Macron, was accused of accepting Libyan money through Algerian intermediaries to fund his campaign in the 2017 French presidential election.

 Personal life

 There are two different stories about his mother's origin.
 One is that his mother, Safia Farkash, is from a family from the Eastern Libyan Barasa tribe and that she was born in Bayda and was trained as a nurse.
-The other is that she is of Hungarian descent.
+The other is that she is of Croatian-Hungarian descent.

-In 2006, the German newspaper Der Spiegel and the Spanish newspaper La Voz de Galicia reported that Saif al-Islam was romantically linked to Orly Weinerman, an Israeli actress and model, they dated from 2005 to 2011.
-At the time, Weinerman publicly denied having any contact with Saif al-Islam, but she has since admitted it, and in September 2012, she asked former British prime minister Tony Blair to intervene in his trial in order to spare his life.
+In 2006, the German newspaper Der Spiegel and the Spanish newspaper La Voz de Galicia reported that Gaddafi was romantically linked to Orly Weinerman, an Israeli actress and model, they dated from 2005 to 2011.
+At the time, Weinerman publicly denied having any contact with Gaddafi, but she has since admitted it, and in September 2012, she asked former British prime minister Tony Blair to intervene in his trial in order to spare his life.

 In 2009, a party in Montenegro for his 37th birthday included well-known guests such as Oleg Deripaska, Peter Munk and Prince Albert of Monaco.

-In April 2016, the Italian newspaper Corriere della Sera reported that Saif al-Islam had married in Zintan and had a three-year-old daughter.
-In his 2021 interview with The New York Times, Saif denied being married and claimed that he was lonely.
+In April 2016, the Italian newspaper Corriere della Sera reported that Gaddafi had married in Zintan and had a three-year-old daughter.
+In his 2021 interview with The New York Times, Gaddafi denied being married and claimed that he was lonely.

-He is rumored to be living in a pied-à-terre near Zintan or further south in the village of Qira, the native village of Abdullah Senussi.
-His former captor, Ejmi al-Atiri of the Zintan Brigades, provides him with bodyguards, along with the Mashashiya tribe and Russian forces.
-According to Ejmi al-Atiri, Saif al-Islam has developed the hobbies of camping, night rides in the desert, hunting, and reading since his release from prison.
+He is rumored to have been living in a pied-à-terre near Zintan or further south in the village of Qira, the native village of Abdullah Senussi.
+His former captor, Ejmi al-Atiri of the Zintan Brigades, provided him with bodyguards, along with the Mashashiya tribe and Russian forces.
+According to Ejmi al-Atiri, Gaddafi developed the hobbies of camping, night rides in the desert, hunting, and reading after his release from prison.

-According to The Times in 2017, Saif al-Islam has access to up to $30 billion.
+According to The Times in 2017, Gaddafi had access to up to $30 billion.